mvysny/karibu-testing/karibu-testing-v10/README.md

 There are three ways to work around the look-up issue:

 1. Set `includeVirtualChildrenInTemplates` to true (`TestingLifecycleHookKt.setIncludeVirtualChildrenInTemplates(true)`) -
    the easiest option but also may expose too much.
 Use at your own risk.
+Since Karibu-Testing 1.3.14.
 2. Manual workaround: publish your `@Id`-annotated fields as `public` or `internal` (Kotlin) or with package visibility (Java), then call `_get(MyPolymerTemplate.class).myDiv` to obtain the reference to the div.
 3. Override `TestingLifecycleHook.getAllComponents()` to include fields from your templates.